Crafts Around the World Series Africa: Paper BeadsDOWNLOAD FILE

 Procedure: How to make paper beads

-- Start at the wide end of one strip and wind it around the straw or wire (whatever you chose for the hole size).
-You can add the glue to help hold – just be careful to not glue your bead to the toothpicks if they are used.
+- Start at the wide end of one colored paper strip and wind it around the straw or wire (whatever you chose for the hold size).
+And the glue to help hold it.
+Just be careful to not glue your bead to the toothpicks if they are used.
 Generally, it will not stick to the wire or plastic straws.
-Apply thinly on the end of the strip on the inside of your paper.
+Apply glue thinly on the end of the strip on the inside of your paper.